ruc-practical-ai/development-environment-setup/README.md

 Click the play button in the top right to run your script.

-A tutorial on getting started with VSCode in Python can be found [here](https://code.visualstudio.com/docs/python/python-quick-start).
+A tutorial on getting started with VS Code in Python can be found [here](https://code.visualstudio.com/docs/python/python-quick-start).

 #### Opening a Terminal